Philosophy of history: Teleological approaches

 Early teleological approaches to history can be found in theodicies, which attempted to reconcile the problem of evil with the existence of God—providing a global explanation of history with belief in a progressive directionality organized by a superior power, leading to an eschatological end, such as a Messianic Age or Apocalypse.
 However, this transcendent teleological approach can be thought as immanent to human history itself.
 Augustine of Hippo, Thomas Aquinas, Jacques-Bénigne Bossuet, in his 1679 Discourse On Universal History, and Gottfried Leibniz, who coined the term, formulated such philosophical theodicies.
 Leibniz based his explanation on the principle of sufficient reason, which states that anything that happens, does happen for a specific reason.
 Thus, if one adopts God's perspective, seemingly evil events in fact only take place in the larger divine plan.
 In this way theodicies explained the necessity of evil as a relative element that forms part of a larger plan of history.
 However, Leibniz's principles were not a gesture of fatalism.
 Confronted with the antique problem of future contingents, Leibniz developed the theory of compossible worlds, distinguishing two types of necessity, in response to the problem of determinism.

 G. W. F. Hegel may represent the epitome of teleological philosophy of history.
 Hegel's teleology was taken up by Francis Fukuyama in his The End of History and the Last Man.
-Thinkers such as Nietzsche, Michel Foucault, Althusser, or Deleuze deny any teleological sense to history, claiming that it is best characterized by discontinuities, ruptures, and various time-scales, which the Annales School had demonstrated.
+Thinkers such as Nietzsche, Michel Foucault, Althusser, or Deleuze deny any teleological sense to history, claiming that it is best characterized by discontinuities, ruptures, and various time-scales, which the Annales School claimed to have demonstrated.

 Schools of thought influenced by Hegel also see history as progressive, but they see progress as the outcome of a dialectic in which factors working in opposite directions are over time reconciled.
 History was best seen as directed by a Zeitgeist, and traces of the Zeitgeist could be seen by looking backward.
 Hegel believed that history was moving man toward civilization, and some also claim he thought that the Prussian state incarnated the end of history.
 In his Lessons on the History of Philosophy, he explains that each epochal philosophy is in a way the whole of philosophy; it is not a subdivision of the Whole but this Whole itself apprehended in a specific modality.